 MTH 011, MTH 012, and MTH 013 cannot be used to meet the general education requirement.
 These courses, as well as any others which are at a level lower than finite mathematics, may be taken by students who desire or need additional skill development in mathematics prior to enrollment in higher level mathematics courses.
 The following courses will meet the mathematics general education requirements.
 Students should consult with their advisors regarding other options.

-Mathematics- MinHrs 3MTH 110Finite MathematicsMTH 112Pre-Calculus AlgebraMTH 112EPre-Calculus Algebra w/ LabMTH 113Pre-Calculus Trigonometry
+Mathematics- MinHrs 3MTH 109Quantitative ReasoningMTH 110Finite MathematicsMTH 111Elementary Statistics IMTH 112Pre-Calculus Algebra

-Mathematics (cont.)MTH 125Calculus IMTH 126Calculus IIMTH 227Calculus IIIMTH 237Linear Algebra
+Mathematics (cont.)MTH 120Calculus and Its ApplicationsMTH 125Calculus IMTH 126Calculus IIMTH 227Calculus III